mosal2000/ConsumerSpending/README.md

  * Mohammad Ronosentono

 # Project Description/Outline:
+Bureau of Labor Statistics provides Consumer Expenditure Surveys in their website (https://www.bls.gov/).
-We are going to analyze consumer data on entertainment.
+We are going to analyze consumer spending data on entertainment.
+We will analyze the data based on age, race, region and educational level.

 # Research Questions to Answer:
+ * What are the trends from 2013-2017 for the entertainment category as a whole as a percentage of consumers’ incomes?

- * Which entertainment category has seen the biggest increase/decrease?
+ * Which entertainment subcategory has the highest consumer expenditure?
-   * By year
    * By age
    * By race
    * By region
    * By education level

- * Are there varieties in the entertainment category?
+ * What are the major differences in consumer spending within the entertainment subcategories based on the below categories?
-   * By year
    * By age
    * By race
    * By region
    * By education level

  * What percentage of income spent on entertainment?
-   * By year
    * By age
    * By race
    * By region